 - Break tasks like laundry down into smaller chunks like “switch laundry to dryer”, “fold laundry”

 - Write them on post-its!
 I swear, it’s some voodoo magic that makes you more productive

 Schedule time for you

 Finally, I saved the best for last.
-The reason I felt so burnt out after just 3 days at home with my kids was because I had literally ZERO alone time.
-Once I started planning dinner dates with friends, a pedicure trip or reading a book in solitude, I had moments of “me time” to look forward to.
+The reason I felt so burnt out after just 3 days at home with my kids was that I had literally ZERO alone time.
+Once I started planning dinner dates with friends, a pedicure trip, or reading a book in solitude, I had moments of “me time” to look forward to.